microsoft/semantic-kernel/samples/apps/copilot-chat-app/scripts/README.md

 # Copilot Chat Setup Scripts

+> The PowerShell scripts in this directory require [PowerShell Core 6 or higher](https://github.com/PowerShell/PowerShell#get-powershell).

 ## Before You Begin
 To run these scripts, you will need the following:
 - *YOUR_CLIENT_ID*